Social Stratification & Mobility — Module 1

 6) Deprivation

-Deprivation means denial of material and non-material resources essential for well-being.
-It integrates poverty, exclusion, and inequality.
+Deprivation is denial of material and non-material resources essential for well-being and dignity.

 Thinkers